avelino/awesome-go/README.md

 ## Package Management

+*Official tooling for dependency and package management*

+* [go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) - Modules are the unit of source code interchange and versioning.
+The go command has direct support for working with modules, including recording and resolving dependencies on other modules.

-*Official tooling for package management*
+*Official experimental tooling for package management*

 * [dep](https://github.com/golang/dep) - Go dependency tool.
 * [vgo](https://go.googlesource.com/vgo/) - Versioned Go.